 Security

-Finally, the third most important part of your device management solution—making sure your business is safe from attack.
+Finally, the third most important part of your device management solution: making sure your business is safe from cyberattacks, data breaches, and spyware.

 Security policy enforcement

-An MDM solution should allow your IT team (or your MSP) to be able to enforce your security policy efficiently.
+An MDM solution should allow your IT team (or your MSP) to be able to enforce your security policy effectively.

-Again, through a central management program, every device in your network can be aligned with your policy by restricting access to certain apps or installations and ensuring the correct password and encryption protocols are being followed.
+Through the central management program, every device in your network can be aligned with your policy by restricting access to certain apps, domain names, or installations, and you can even ensure the correct password and encryption protocols are being followed.

-They should also have the ability to revoke access to the company network should a device contravene the standardized security settings—this would typically be the case if an end user disabled the antivirus or uninstalled a necessary security measure.
+They also have the ability to revoke access to the company network should a device bypass the standard security settings.
+This would typically be the case if an end user disabled the antivirus or uninstalled a necessary security measure.
 In these instances, a good MDM will automatically pick up on it and withdraw the certificate until the issue is remedied.

-Bring your own device (BYOD) support should be integrated into the mobile device management system, allowing extensive oversight of devices.
+Bring your own device (BYOD) support can also be integrated into the mobile device management system, allowing extensive oversight of any device connecting to the company network.

-This grants significant advantages in extreme cases—for example, if an employee reports a device stolen, your IT team should have the ability to remote-wipe it so as to avoid the possibility of any data being taken.
+This grants significant advantages in extreme cases.
+For example, if an employee reports a device stolen, your IT team should have the ability to remote wipe it so as to avoid the possibility of any data being siphoned.

 Final Thoughts

-For SMBs, the pressure to ensure that devices under network are handled properly is higher than ever—particularly as the consequences of being a victim of a breach are a heavy burden for most.
+For SMBs, the pressure to ensure that devices under their network are handled properly is higher than ever, particularly as the consequences of being a victim of a breach are a heavy burden for most.

-Getting an MDM solution that can get the job done is critical, and one that can do provisioning, monitoring, and security not just adequately, but expertly, is something worth considering for businesses of all sizes.
+Getting an MDM solution that can get the job done is critical, and one that offers provisioning, monitoring, and deeper security measures not just adequately, but expertly, is something worth considering for businesses of all sizes.